MartinEesmaa/VVCEasy/Bitmovin.md

 Requirements to run program: Qt framework (version 5) and libvvdec.dylib

-Internet required to download segments for Bitmovin streams
+Internet required to download segments for Bitmovin streams.

 Offline availability for segments